 - The general public understanding of migraine is poor.
 Migraine Awareness Week in the UK and National Migraine & Headache Awareness Month in the US are not for profit initiatives to improve the awareness, research and advocacy for migraine patients.

-- In rare cases, migraine attacks can be life threatening.
+- In rare cases, migraine can be life threatening.
 Each year people with chronic migraine are lost to suicide.
-Attacks are also known to induce a stroke in susceptible patients which in rare cases has led to death.[viii]
+Attacks are also known to induce a stroke in susceptible patients which in very rare cases has led to death.[viii]

 - Those with migraine are often discriminated against.
 Migraine patients can experience social ostracism, isolation and job loss as a result of their migraine condition.[ix]